 Insect growth regulators (IGRs) are juvenile insect hormone analogs.
 They interfere with egg development and molting of various insect life stages.
 Because of their mode of action, they are very safe for vertebrate animals.
 IGRs are among the safest pesticides for application in homes.
 They are primarily used in homes for flea control.
 More information is available in EIIS/HS-2, Flea Control.

 Two commonly available IGRs are methoprene (Precor) and pyriproxyfen (Nylar).
+The latter is photostable, and therefore can also be used outdoors.
+Nylar is sold as Martin’s IG Regulator.

 Always read the pesticide label and follow its directions exactly.
 You may only use the pesticide on sites or crops listed on the label.
 Be sure to observe all special precautions that are listed on the label.
 Wear protective clothing or equipment as listed on the label when mixing or applying pesticides.
 Mix pesticides at the rate recommended for the target site as listed on the label.
 Never use more than the label says.
 Follow all label directions for safe pesticide storage and disposal.
 Always remember to read and heed the six most important words on the label: "KEEP OUT OF REACH OF CHILDREN."